Services and Locations

 Food Pantry Distribution

-At Flathead Food Bank pantries (Kalispell, Bigfork, Martin City, Marion, and Evergreen) we distribute a three days supply of food (about 17 pounds per person) free of charge.
-In order to be eligible, a family's income needs to fall within 150% of the poverty level or less.
+At Flathead Food Bank pantries (Kalispell, Coram, Hungry Horse, Martin City, Kila, & Marion) we distribute a three days supply of food (about 17 pounds per person) free of charge.
+In order to be eligible, a family's income needs to fall within 185% of the poverty level or less.
 Distributions are currently on Tuesday and Thursday at the Kalispell pantry, and bi-weekly at the satellite pantries.
 Customers are allowed 12 visits a year in Kalispell.
 Customers at satellite pantries are eligible for 24 visits a year, due to the limited resources available at those locations.
 Customers are offered a similar experience to a grocery store when they visit Flathead Food Bank pantries.
 Customers shop and choose the items they would like.
 Pantries are stocked with a variety of nutritious foods, including nonperishable goods, meat, produce, dairy, bread, and more.
 When available, hygiene products, pet food, baby formula, and diapers are distributed.
 The Flathead Food Bank partners with grocery stores and collects food from individuals, food drives, and businesses to maintain the quality and variety of food available in our pantries.

 This is the only delivery program at the Flathead Food Bank.
-The program is offered to people 60 years or older that have a monthly income that is 135% of the poverty level or less.
+The program is offered to people 60 years or older that have a monthly income that is 130% of the poverty level or less.
 The Flathead Food Bank and its volunteers deliver two bags of groceries (weighing on average 35 pounds) in the last week of the month to seniors on the program.
-These bags contain grocery staples like meat, cheese, cereal, juice, grains, and more.
+These bags contain shelf stable grocery staples like canned meat, cheese, cereal, juice, grains, and more.

 Backpack For Kids Program